Zest-studi-o/P03-Hangman/README.md

 ![Score counter](docs/features/score.png)

-- This counts the score obtained by the player, adds 25 per letter guessed and 200 if the player guesses the word in full, it displays this data to the terminal for user feedback.
+- This counts the score obtained by the player, it adds 25 per letter guessed and 200 if the player guesses the word in full, it displays this data to the terminal for user feedback.

 **Game over**